 So, the fact that I enjoy spending time in Warsaw suggests that it might not be such a hole after all.

 Warsaw is an exceptionally green city.
-Tree-lined streets and an abundance of parks bless the districts in and around the centre.
+Tree-lined streets and an abundance of huge parks, such as Łazienki Park, bless the districts in and around the centre.

 And what about Warsaw Old Town?